Join our email list

 Accommodations: Bristol Hotel

 We will depart Warsaw for Lodz, known as the Manchester of Poland, where Jews were an integral part of the textile industry in the early 20th century.
-In Lodz, Jewish families owned 175 factories, including the I. K. Poznański factory, one of the largest textile plants in Europe.
-Upon arrival, we will stop for a visit to the Radegast train station historical site (used extensively to serve as the Umschlagplatz for deportation of Jews to the extermination camps) and the Lodz Jewish cemetery — once the largest Jewish cemetery in Poland.
+In Lodz, Jewish families owned 175 factories, including the I. K. Poznański factory, one of the largest garment factories in Europe.

 Meals Included: Breakfast, Dinner